openstack/nova/doc/source/community.rst

 `OpenStack Blog <http://openstack.org/blog>`_

 See also: `Planet OpenStack <http://planet.openstack.org/>`_, aggregating blogs about OpenStack from around the internet into a single feed.
+If you'd like to contribute to this blog aggregation with your blog posts, there are instructions for `adding your blog <http://wiki.openstack.org/AddingYourBlog>`_.

 Twitter
 -------

 Because all the cool kids do it: `@openstack <http://twitter.com/openstack>`_.
+Also follow the `#openstack <http://search.twitter.com/search?q=%23openstack>`_ tag for relevant tweets.